Macaplix/FFmpeg-Library-Builder/README.md

 	**3 -** copying source .c file listed in MCX\_NO\_COMPIL\_C\_FILES

-		Those files are also included in other c files but there names doesn't show it!!!
+		Those files are also included in other c files but their names doesn't show it!!!
 		Todo: get the file list by scanning C files for #include directives involving something else than a .h header